AnormCypher/AnormCypher/readme.md

+## Warning
+This library is not usable yet.
+We'll update this readme when it's ready for some use.

 ## AnormCypher
 This is a Neo4j library purely for REST, using the Jerkson JSON parser and the Dispatch REST client library.